All Episodes

 Let's tax them at 100%, teach people a lesson.

-Let me tell you if the current disaster is not teaching people a lesson, nothing will.
+Let me tell you, if the current disaster is not teaching people a lesson, nothing will.

-And I unless we make some drastic changes, I'm here to tell you the solution to this problem does not involve punishing people who work.
+Unless we make some drastic changes, I'm here to tell you the solution to this problem does not involve punishing people who work.

 You know what needs to happen?